JWT vs Cookie: Why Comparing the Two Is Misleading

 sessionStorage — data is persisted only for the duration of the page session

-localStorage — data is persisted even when the browser is closed and reopened
+localStorage — data persists even when the browser is closed and reopened

 Read more on MDN.